Collz472/DSF-PT08P5-GROUP-11-CAPSTONE-PROJECT/README.md

 # Exploratory Data Analysis (EDA)

 **Univariate Analysis - a.
-Interpretation of Numerical Variable Distributions** The image below indicates that the **latitude distribution** shows clustering around specific values, indicating conflicts are concentrated  latitudes of between 5°N and 15°S) strongly representing countries within the Eastern, Western and Middle Africa regions.
-The high conectration in the eastern region is possibly due to ongoing conflicts, political instability, and social unrest in countries like Somalia, Nigeria, DRC, sudan, Kenya, Ethiopia and south sudan.
+Interpretation of Numerical Variable Distributions** The image below indicates that the **latitude distribution** is clustered around specific values, indicating conflicts are concentrated in certain regions rather than evenly spread.
+Some extreme values suggest conflicts occur across a broad range.
+The peak of the distribution lies North of the equtor suggesting most of the conflicts occur in the northern part of the equator.
 The **longitude distribution** has multiple peaks, with the highest peak falling between 30°E and 50°E suggesting conflicts occur in distinct regions rather than being uniformly distributed.
 This reinforces the idea of localized conflict zones which occur towards the eastern part of the continent attributed to high conflucts in countries like Somalia.The **geo_precision distribution** shows most events have high location accuracy (1), but some have lower precision (2,3), indicating location uncertainty in certain records.The **fatalities distribution** is highly skewed, with most events having low fatalities and a few extreme cases.
 The log transformation compresses the scale, reducing the impact of extreme values while maintaining the trend.

 ![Numerical distribution](Images/Numerical_Variable_distribution.png)